 I was ready to go.

-I don't want to add too many notes in this post because it's Perrin's story.
+Gael’s Notes: I don’t want to add too many notes in this post because it’s Perrin’s story.

 BUT I’d like to take the opportunity of the last sentence to explain why even IF grey hat sites may grow a bit faster than white hat sites (although I challenge you to build 5 PBN sites daily, the rate at which we acquire links these days with minimal outreach)

-It's still a bad financial operation in most cases to ever have to start from scratch
+It’s still a bad financial operation in most cases to ever have to start from scratch if you are considering doing this as your main income source and in the long run.

-Let's take a hypothetical example of a small grey hat site growing over time, hypothesise a traffic drop due to a penguin update, PBN
+Let’s take a hypothetical example of a small grey hat site growing over time, hypothesise a traffic drop due to a penguin update, PBN deindex or any other reason for a drop and look at the total earnings over 21 months.

 Of course that site may drop at month 15 or 20 or 35 but usually, grey hat sites experience a drop at “some” point.